mahyarsamali/iranmp/README.md

 #### GNU/Linux

-You can build the MTA:SA server on GNU/Linux distributions only for x86, x86_64, armhf and arm64 CPU architectures.
+You can build the IRMP:SA server on GNU/Linux distributions only for x86, x86_64, armhf and arm64 CPU architectures.
 ARM architectures are currently in **experimental phase**, which means they're unstable, untested and may crash randomly.
 Beware that we only officially support building from x86_64 and that includes cross-compiling for x86, arm and arm64.

 **Build dependencies**

 *Please always read the Dockerfiles for up-to-date build dependencies.*
-*Note: ncftp is not required for building the MTA:SA server.*
+*Note: ncftp is not required for building the IRMP:SA server.*

 - git
 - make